 Surinnse Dollar (SRD) in the markets

-The interactive chart below shows the USD to SRD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the USD to SRD exchange rate and trend for the previous 3 months:

 Travel, Currency and Money saving tips for Suriname

 Suriname may be one of the smallest countries in South America, but it has something big to offer to all types of travelers.
 It is different mainly because of its Dutch colonial history which is evident in the language that they use until now.

 Charismatic Paramaribo is loaded with gorgeous architecture, party-hard night spots and some excellent restaurants, while the untamed jungle, just a few hours away by road or boat, could not be more of a contrast to Paramaribo's chaotic traffic.
 It's relatively easy to get around this river-heavy, forest-dense country, even if the mix of languages can make communications interesting.
 Best of all, sumptuous and spicy cuisines from all over the world can be found here, making mealtimes a joy.